Treatment For Peripheral Arterial Disease in Kansas City

 What Is PAD?

-Eighteen million Americans suffer from peripheral arterial disease (PAD), a condition where blood flow is restricted to the legs and feet commonly as a result of atherosclerosis.
+Eighteen million Americans have peripheral arterial disease (PAD), a condition where blood flow is restricted to the legs and feet commonly as a result of atherosclerosis.
 Atherosclerosis is a process where the arteries harden and narrow secondary to plaque build up inside the walls of the arteries.
 The restricted blood flow leads to pain and infection in the feet.
 The most severe form of PAD is critical limb ischemia (CLI) and can lead to amputations.
 More than a 160,000 amputations are performed in the U.S. as a result of PAD.
 Amputations lead to significant increased mortality and decreased quality of life.

 Advanced Comprehensive Vascular Intervention